 Submitting a Workers’ Compensation claim requires that the hospitality worker first tell a supervisor or human resources manager about the injury.
 This can be done verbally, although having a written record establishes a more exact date.
 When asked, the employer should provide the worker with the proper Workers’ Compensation paperwork to begin and submit a formal claim.

 Not all employers or Workers’ Compensation insurance providers accept claims on the first submission.
 Many deny them, especially if the injury is chronic rather than acute.
 This is why many hospitality workers choose to partner with Workers’ Compensation lawyers to make their appeal.
 Working with a lawyer allows workers to focus their attention on getting well and remove some of the stressors of dealing with the Workers’ Compensation process.

-Exton Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Assist Hospitality Workers Who Have Been Injured on the Job
+Exton Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Assist Hospitality Workers Who Have Been Injured on the Job